austinhg/LinuxScripts/README.md

 ### fourthSundayRefresh.sh

 Refreshes a database on the 4th Sunday of every month.
 More or less kept for the logic of running on a specific (n)th date of a month.

+---

+### pythonDjangoSample.sh

+A script created for a DevOps interview challenge.
+Automates installing dependencies, running the server.
+Notes after interview:	1.)
+Pipe requirements file to pull in required dependencies automatically.
+			2.)
+Possibly set up GitHub project that is used as a package / container.